charlesxjyang/ebike-library-rva/content/get-yours/index.md

 ### Where to buy an e-bike

 - **Local or online**.
 Several local bike shops in the Richmond area sell e-bikes.
   You can also order an e-bike online from a growing number of companies.
-Prices are typically lower online, but keep in mind that you won't have to assemble a bike that you buy from a local shop, and you'll typically receive free or discounted maintenance if you buy locally.
+If you buy online, keep in mind that you won't have to assemble a bike that you buy from a local shop, and you'll typically receive free or discounted maintenance if you buy locally.
     - If you would like to buy e-bike online, you can use our referral links and support `RVA E-Bikes!` mission.
     - Rad Power: http://rwrd.io/2mys0y8?c
     - Aventon: https://prz.io/2ylDyvjTE
 - **Budget bikes**.
 You can find decent e-bikes for as little as $800, especially if you don't need high-end features.
-But do your homework before buying an e-bike from an e-commerce company like Amazon or Walmart.
-It may be difficult to find independent reviews for e-bikes sold on Amazon, and spare parts may be hard to come by.
 If you're looking for an affordable e-bike, we recommend starting with a guide like Electric Bike Review's
   [Best Cheap Electric Bikes](https://electricbikereport.com/best-cheap-electric-bikes).